Elinor Florence, Author

 Cheers to the Chute Girls!

-Of all the work performed by women in uniform, packing parachutes — those complicated contraptions of silk and leather — meant the difference between life and death for a man plunging from the sky.
+Parachute packers — women who prepared those complicated contraptions of silk and leather — could spell the difference between life and death for a man plunging from the sky.

-Here’s a photo of some very smart-looking Canadian women carefully laying out a parachute on a long table, checking that every fold is in place.
+These smart-looking Canadian women in uniform are carefully laying out a parachute on a long table, checking that every fold is in place.

 In the book We Serve That Men May Fly, the story of the Royal Canadian Air Force Women’s Division, author Mary Ziegler quotes one officer, explaining why women were particularly suited to the job.